 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2015) Very limited malaria risk due exclusively to P. vivax may exist from May through October in foci along the northern border, especially in rural areas of El Hasaka Governorate (no indigenous cases reported since 2005, but the reporting system has been disrupted since 2010).
+WHO—International Travel and Health (current online update, Country List)(2021) Very limited malaria risk due exclusively to P. vivax may exist from May through October in foci along the northern border, especially in rural areas of El Hasaka Governorate.
+No indigenous cases have been reported since 2005, but the reporting system has been disrupted since 2010.